 - and which castles, nature reserves, gardens and islands to visit in the surrounding areas!

-If you are looking for a great place to stay, check out my review of Kingsreach B&B, a wonderful vegan bed & breakfast at the bottom of Kilmartin Glen – no need to be vegan to give it a try!
+If you are looking for a great place to stay, check out my review of Kings Reach Self Catering, a wonderful self-catering property at the bottom of Kilmartin Glen!

 Kilmartin Glen Travel Guide

 Kilmartin Glen lies in the Heart of Argyll, the central area of this Scottish region that stretches from Loch Lomond to the coast and also covers many islands in the southern Inner Hebrides.
 It takes about 2 to 2.5 hours to drive from Glasgow to Kilmartin Glen, but you could not feel further away from the hustle and bustle of the city.

 The closest towns are Lochgilphead, just 15 minutes away, and Oban, approximately one hour north.

 The Heart of Argyll is a rural area, characterised by the wild Knapdale Forest, the tranquil Crinan Canal, the rich history of the Glen and endless miles of breathtaking coastline.
 Despite its relatively small size, the area is incredibly diverse and has a lot to offer.
 Perfect for a jam-packed weekend getaway to the Scottish Highlands.

 Kilmartin Glen is just one of the highlights on my Hidden West Coast itinerary – if you like what you read here, why don’t you follow it on your next Scotland trip?

 Kilmartin Glen and the surrounding areas will capture the heart of history buffs and nature lovers alike.